zgrossbart/bridges/README.md

 ![Hopscotch Subway Level](/zgrossbart/bridges/raw/master/screenshots/hopscotch_subway.png)

-The real game has over 60 levels.
+The real game has 80 levels.

 This game is currently under development and not ready to play yet.
 When it's done I'll release it in the App store.